devdanzin/cpython_fusil_report/cpython_report.md

 Analysis of the 43 closed issues for which data was available indicates that the median time to close an issue was 5 days, with an average of approximately 20 days.
-This relatively quick turnaround for many issues highlights the CPython development community's responsiveness to reported defects.
+This relatively quick turnaround for many issues indicates a prompt response from the CPython community.

 Hits and new issues did not appear at a steady pace.
 Instead, the campaign exhibited long periods with minimal new findings, followed by rapid